shradhagauatm1/leaning-git/README.md

 # leaning-git
-This is my first git repository
+This is my first git repository.
+Author - Shradha Gautam